ebi-jdispatcher/webservice-cwl-generator/README.md

 cwltool dist/clustalo.cwl --email <your@email.com> --sequence sp:wap_rat,sp:wap_mouse,sp:wap_pig
 ```

 ## Documentation

 More documentation about [EMBL-EBI Bioinformatics Web Services](https://www.ebi.ac.uk/seqdb/confluence/display/WEBSERVICES/EMBL-EBI+Web+Services)

 ## Contact and Support

 If you have any problems, suggestions or comments for our services please
 contact us via [EBI Support](https://www.ebi.ac.uk/support/index.php?query=WebServices).

+## License
+The European Bioinformatics Institute - [EMBL-EBI](https://www.ebi.ac.uk/), is an Intergovernmental Organization which, as part of the European Molecular Biology Laboratory family, focuses on research and services in bioinformatics.

+Apache License 2.0.
+See [license](LICENSE) for details.